 Please note that this guide is not a legal document.
-It is provided as an educational tool to provide resources to help locate materials in the public domain or under Creative Commons licensing.
+It is offered as an educational tool to provide resources to help locate materials in the public domain or under Creative Commons licensing.
 Students working on multimedia projects are encouraged to use copyright-free materials or to apply Fair Use principles to copyrighted materials.

 Copyright is a legal protection granted to creators of original works.
 According to section 106 of the United States copyright law, copyright owners have the exclusive rights to do and authorize the following: